discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!\
-Note: It is possible to make <Item id="24836"/> or <Item id="74978"/> work with only minor dps losses if gear share is important.
+Note: It is possible to make <Item id="24836"/> or <Item id="74978"/> work on the flex set with only minor dps losses if gear share is important.

 Don't forget to use <Item name="Powerful Potion of Slaying Scarlets Armies"/>, <Item name="Powerful Potion of Demon Slaying"/>, <Item name="Powerful Potion of Ice Brood Slaying"/> or <Item id="43360"/> for extra damage when they work.